hyperledger-archives/grid/sawtooth-pike/docs/source/pike_transaction_family.rst

 The inputs for Pike family transactions must include:

-- The address of the agent, organization, or smart permission being modified
+- The address of the agent or organization being modified
 - The address of the admin agent (agent correlating to the signing key)

 The outputs for Pike family transactions must include:

-- The address of the agent, organization, or smart permission being modified
+- The address of the agent or organization being modified
 - If creating an organization, the address of the agent that will be created as admin